smeghen/clubplanner/README.md

 Event was actually just finding itself when the date, time and facility had not been edited and returning an Already booked message.
 The way around this was to put in an extra parameter of  "_id": { "$ne": ObjectId(event_id)}.
 So now the check on the database is for date, time, facility and event id not equal to the id that is being edited, then the event cannot be booked.

-* To help highlight the text on the forms for creating and edit an event, I change the colour to white to stand out over the background images.
+* To help highlight the text on the forms for creating and editing an event, I changed the colour to white to stand out over the background images.
 This worked well for all inputs, however for the Datepicker the
-Month and Date where not visible as is a light coloured background.
-After a lot of research and trialing different solutions, I was able to resolve the issue with the use og Chrome Dev Tools, by selecting the items involved and finding the
+Month and Date where not visible as it is a light coloured background.
+After a lot of research and trialing different solutions, I was able to resolve the issue with the use of Chrome Dev Tools, by selecting the items involved and finding the
 Materialize css classes that are controlling the colour and adding my own css styling to these classes.

 # Credits

+### Media

 * Calendar image Photo by <a href="https://unsplash.com/@erothermel?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Eric Rothermel</a>